Tree-level scattering amplitudes in nonlocal field theories: Conclusions

 \section{Conclusions}

-We have proved in two different ways that all the tree-level scattering amplitudes of the special class of theories defined in \Eq{action} are the same of the underlying local theory \Eq{localT}.
+We have proved in two different ways that all the tree-level scattering amplitudes of the special class of theories defined in \Eq{actiongen} are the same of the underlying local theory \Eq{localT}.
 The first proof was based on a general field redefinition theorem that apply to a more general class of theories (section \ref{sec:redef}), while the second proof was constructive and based on a general algorithm that provides a correspondence between perturbative solutions of the classical equations of motion and tree-level scattering amplitudes (section \ref{sec:pert}).
 As a particular example, we applied the theorem to a scalar field theory with cubic interaction.

-These results have an immediate and fundamental consequence for the theory \Eq{nlqg} of NLQG: no new degrees of freedom and no new divergences appear in any scattering amplitude, in vacuum or with matter.
+These results equally apply to the NLQG \Eq{actiongen} because of the EoM \Eq{EoMphiAppe} whose perturbative solutions are the same of the Einstein's theory around any background spacetime that solves the Einstein's local EoM.

-The present work has been motivated by the need to clarify the topic of scattering amplitudes in nonlocal gravity \cite{Kra87,Kuz89,Modesto:2011kw,Modesto:2017sdr,MoRa1,MoRa2,Modesto:2015foa}, but it actually has a very general applicability and validity.
+The class of models discussed here does not encompass all possible nonlocal ghost-free theories of gravitation, since it leaves out the cases with non-entire form factors, such as theories with a minimal length \cite{Padmanabhan:1996ap}, with a minimal proper time in Schwinger parametrization \cite{Abel:2019ufz,Abel:2019zou} or with fractional operators \cite{mf2}.
+On the other hand, the present work has been motivated by the need to clarify the topic of scattering amplitudes in nonlocal gravity \cite{Kra87,Kuz89,Modesto:2011kw,Modesto:2017sdr,MoRa1,MoRa2,Modesto:2015foa} but it actually has a very general applicability and validity.
 In particular, the same analysis applies also to local higher-derivative theories and it is consistent with what we already know.
-In the case of Lee--Wick theories, such as the quantum gravity proposal of \cite{Modesto:2015ozb,Modesto:2016ofr}, complex conjugate ghosts appear but they can be consistently removed from the asymptotic spectrum \cite{Modesto:2015ozb}.
-In more general higher-derivative theories \cite{Asorey:1996hz}, which also include real ghosts, the latter cannot appear as asymptotic states once projected away with the Anselmi--Piva prescription \cite{Anselmi:2017yux,Anselmi:2017lia,Ans18}.
-Indeed, the latter prescription guarantees that, in the loop amplitudes, ghosts are not restored since they cannot go on-shell.
+In the case of Lee--Wick theories, such as the quantum gravity proposal of \cite{Modesto:2015ozb,Modesto:2016ofr}, complex conjugate ghosts appear, but they can be consistently removed from the asymptotic spectrum \cite{Modesto:2015ozb} implementing the Anselmi-Piva prescription (and not the Feynman prescription) \cite{Anselmi:2017yux,Anselmi:2017lia,Ans18}.
+Indeed, the latter prescription guarantees that, in the loop amplitudes, ghosts are not restored consistently with the fact that they cannot go on-shell.
+The same prescription works also for more general higher-derivative theories \cite{Asorey:1996hz}, which, therefore, turns out to be unitary too.